 Many mainstream economic historians do believe the average number of working days for peasant laborers in England hovered around, and even sometimes below, 150 days per year for certain stretches of ...

-Medieval peasants enjoyed stews and plenty of dairy products (PA) Medieval peasants mainly ate stews of meat and vegetables, along with dairy products such as cheese, scientists have found.
-Food ...
+Medieval peasants mainly ate stews of meat and vegetables, along with dairy products such as cheese, according to a study of old cooking pots.
+Researchers analysed food residues from the remains of ...

 Some results have been hidden because they may be inaccessible to you